-- 1. First Year Professionalism (1 credit) (ASB 598) required of all Anthropology PhD students - 2.
+- 1. First Year Professionalism (3 credits) (ASB 501) required of all Anthropology PhD students - 2.
 A dissertation proposal writing course required of all Anthropology PhD students.
 SHESC offers ASM 579-Proposal Writing each Fall semester, but students can take any Proposal Writing class that fits their needs (after consultation with their advisor).